34th New York Infantry Regiment: STAFF

 During the Battle of Antietam, the regiment was assigned to the 1st Brigade (Willis A. Gorman commanding), 2nd Division (John Sedgwick commanding), II Corps (Edwin V. Sumner commanding).

 125th PA & 34th NY (inside yellow oval) are counter-attacked shortly after 9 a.m.

 At 7:30 on the morning of September 17, 1862, the Thirty-fourth Regiment left camp near Keedysville, crossed the Antietam Creek and marched westward into the East Woods, now extinct.
 Facing Westward being on the extreme left of Brigade line it emerged from the East Woods and soon became heavily engaged with the Confederate forces in its front.
 Crossing the open field and the Hagerstown Pike, it entered the West Woods, now also extinct, the line extending North and South of the Dunkard Church.
 The left of the Regiment being unprotected was in danger of being enveloped by the enemy, and a hasty retreat became necessary; the Regiment reforming near the East Woods with its organization intact.
 In a very brief time 43 men had been killed and 74 wounded, the killed being 13 percent of all engaged.

 The regiment lost 14 men killed or wounded at Fredericksburg and an additional 18 men captured.

-On May 1, 1863, the day prior to the Battle of Chancellorsville, six companies of the regiment mutinied and refused to fight on the grounds that their two year enlistment terms had expired, although in fact this was still almost two months away.
+On May 1, 1863, during the Battle of Chancellorsville, six companies of the regiment mutinied and refused to fight on the grounds that their two year enlistment terms had expired, although in fact this was still almost two months away.
 Brig.
-Gen John Gibbon, who commanded the division that the 34th New York was in, brought up the 18th Massachusetts and gave them orders to shoot the men of the 34th New York if they wouldn't fight.
+Gen John Gibbon, who commanded the division that the 34th New York was in, brought up the 15th Massachusetts and gave them orders to shoot the men of the 34th New York if they wouldn't fight.
 The regiment reformed and served dutifully during the Second Battle of Fredericksburg two days later.
 On June 30, the 34th New York mustered out and the two year men went home, the remaining companies, who had signed up for three years of service, being transferred to the 82nd New York Infantry.